 Mr. Olson has taught hundreds of violin students over the years, many of whom have gone on to professional careers (one such is the ESO’s own Robert Hryciw).
 Broddy Olson started teaching at a young age at the Olson Music School, and continued later at the Banff School of Fine Arts, the University of Alberta, and Alberta College.
 Presently, Mr. Olson teaches out of his home in southwest Edmonton.
 He was in the ESO for its legendary performance and recording in 1971 with Procol Harum, and was in the ESO for all 48 concerts of the ITV (now Global) In Concert series.

 Broddy Olson is interested in all sports, and cheers loudly for our professional teams in Edmonton, but participates primarily as a golfer, being a member of the Royal Mayfair Golf Club.
-Since 1967, he has been married to “the greatest gal in the world,” Patty, who smiles and allows him his many indulgences.
+In 1967, he married "the greatest gal in the world," Patty, who smiled and allowed him his many indulgences.
+Patty was badly injured in 1983 and passed away in 2014.